-Buying a home is a joy that brings with it a lot of responsibility, especially when gotten on a mortgage.
+Buying a home is a joy that brings with it a lot of responsibility, especially when you are considering getting a mortgage.
 Nonetheless, it is one of the things that many look forward to, perhaps, because of the other responsibilities it takes off their shoulders, such as paying for rent.

-Lenders would like to make it sound easy to get a mortgage when planning to buy a house, but almost everyone would own a house today if it were so easy.
+Lenders would like to make it sound easy to secure a mortgage when planning to buy a house, but almost everyone would own a house today if it were truly that easy.
 However, that doesn’t mean that the process can’t be made less stressful and more exciting.

 How much debt do you have on your name?

 Getting a mortgage is not far from bagging a (good) debt, and having outstanding debt not only increases your burden but also reduces your chances of getting your mortgage request approved.
 Student loans, credit card debt and any other type of debt play a significant role in getting a mortgage, so work on clearing that up early enough.

 When getting a mortgage, it’s no news that financial institutions consider the credit score of an applicant before deciding to say “yes” or “no” to their request.
 Different requests come with different minimum requirements, and for something as important as a mortgage, the optimal required credit score goes to 660.
 This doesn’t mean that you can’t apply or get approval with less.
 You stand a chance of getting mortgage approval with a credit score of 620, but anything less than that puts you in the red zone, and you know what that means.

 What’s the plan?
 Get a mortgage?
 Good, but what’s the plan to pay upfront and subsequently?

 Buying a house is quite different from buying candies at the mall.
 You can’t just get up one summer afternoon and decide you want a home ASAP.
 It simply doesn’t work that way unless you’re a West or someone on that level.